Trump, Peebles, Sternlicht Among RE Elite at Witkoff Wedding

 Witkoff has projects in Miami and Miami Beach.
 In Miami, Witkoff proposed a 3.4 million-square-foot mixed-use project at Miami Worldcenter with its partner, Monroe Capital.
 The duo paid $94 million for the land last summer.
 In Miami Beach, Witkoff and Monroe plan a massive renovation and expansion of the historic Shore Club hotel, an oceanfront property on Collins Avenue.

-Other wedding guests included Douglas Elliman Chairman Howard Lorber, Carroll Organization chief M. Patrick Carroll, top Elliman brokers Oren and Tal Alexander, and Chris Paciello, a Miami Beach real estate investor and owner of Anatomy Fitness.
+Other wedding guests included Douglas Elliman Chairman Howard Lorber, Carroll Organization chief M. Patrick Carroll, top Elliman brokers Oren and Tal Alexander, architect Kobi Karp, developer Ari Pearl, and Chris Paciello, a Miami Beach real estate investor and owner of Anatomy Fitness.
 Carroll posted photos on his social media account, calling the wedding the “networking event of the year.”